 Alliance grants encourage university researchers to collaborate with partner organizations, which can be from the private, public or not-for-profit sectors.
 These grants support research projects led by strong, complementary, collaborative teams that will generate new knowledge and accelerate the application of research results to create benefits for Canada.

-- generate new knowledge and/or technology to address complex challenges;
+- generate new knowledge and/or technology to address complex challenges

-- create economic, social and/or environmental benefits;
+- create economic, environmental and/or other societal benefits

-- contribute to Canada’s long-term competitiveness;
+- contribute to Canada’s long-term competitiveness

-- support public policy;
+- support public policy

-- draw on diverse perspectives and skill sets to accelerate the translation and application of research results.
+- draw on diverse perspectives and skill sets to accelerate the translation and application of research results

 Alliance grants support projects of varying scale and complexity, from short-term smaller projects involving one researcher to long-term projects involving researchers across several universities, and from one-on-one collaborations with one partner organization directly involved in the research to projects involving many partner organizations across multiple sectors.